|License Type||SaaS & On-Premise|

-There are a few primary types of agent bugs for which Contrast needs to gather logs and other information:
+There are two primary types of issue for which Contrast needs to gather process dumps:

 - Process Crash

-If the process is crashing while we are attached/trying to attach these environment variables can be set to create a dump on crash.
+If the process is crashing while the Contrast agent is attached or trying to attach, these environment variables can be set to create a dump on crash:

-If the process is running fine but a page is throwing an error or a page is failing to load dumps can be taken.
-The location of the `createdump` command may differ based on which version of .NET Core they have installed but usually lives in
+If the application runs but a page throws an error or fails to load, a dump can be created manually.
+The location of the `createdump` command may differ based on which version of .NET Core is installed but is generally located in

 createdump -h [pid]